panoramicdata/PanoramicData.NCalcExtensions/README.md

 #### Notes
 Returns true is the value is:
 * null; or
-* it's a JObject and it's type is JTokenType.Null or;
+* it's a JObject and it's type is JTokenType.Null; or
+* it's a JsonElement and it's ValueKind is JsonValueKind.Null; or
-* it's a string and it's empty or only contains whitespace characters (\r, \n, \t, or ' ').
+* it's a string and it's empty or only contains whitespace characters (\r, \n, \t, or ' '); or
+* it's a JsonElement string and it's empty or only contains whitespace.

 #### Parameters
 * value